 Prosecutors may reward efforts to promote improvement and sustainability.
 In evaluating whether a particular compliance program works in practice, prosecutors should consider "revisions to corporate compliance programs in light of lessons learned."
 JM 9-28.800; see also JM 9-47-120(2)(c) (looking to "[t]he auditing of the compliance program to assure its effectiveness").
-Prosecutors should likewise look to whether a company has taken "reasonable steps" to "ensure that the organization's compliance and ethics program is followed, including monitoring and auditing to detect criminal conduct," and "evaluate periodically the effectiveness of the organization's" program.
+This can include analysis of how the company responded to other instances of misconduct in addition to how the company addressed reports of potential misconduct and risks over time.
+Prosecutors should likewise look to whether a company has taken "reasonable steps" to "ensure that the organization's compliance and ethics program is followed, including monitoring and auditing to detect criminal conduct," and "evaluate periodically the effectiveness of the organization's"

+program.
 U.S.S.G. § 8B2.1(b)(5).
 Proactive efforts like these may not only be rewarded in connection with the form of any resolution or prosecution (such as through remediation credit or a lower applicable fine range under the Sentencing Guidelines), but more importantly, may avert problems down the line.

+- down the line.
 Internal Audit - What is the process for determining where and how frequently internal audit will undertake an audit, and what is the rationale behind that process?
 How are audits carried out?
 What types of audits would have identified issues relevant to the misconduct?
 Did those audits occur and what were the findings?
 What types of relevant audit findings and remediation progress have been reported to management and the board on a regular basis?
 How have management and the board followed up?
 How often does internal audit conduct assessments in high-risk areas?

-- □ Control Testing Has the company reviewed and audited its compliance program in the area relating to the misconduct?
+Control Testing - Has the company reviewed and audited its compliance program in the area relating to the misconduct?
 More generally, what testing of controls, collection and analysis of compliance data, and interviews of employees and third parties does the company undertake?
-How are the results reported and action items tracked? - Evolving Updates How often has the company updated its risk assessments and reviewed its compliance policies, procedures, and practices?
+How are the results reported and action items tracked?
+Evolving Updates - How often has the company updated its risk assessments and reviewed its compliance policies, procedures, and practices?
 Has the company undertaken a gap analysis to determine if particular areas of risk are not sufficiently addressed in its policies, controls, or training?
 What steps has the company taken to determine whether policies/procedures/practices make sense for particular business segments/subsidiaries?
-Does the company review and adapt its compliance program based upon lessons learned from its own misconduct and/or that of other companies facing similar risks? - Culture of Compliance How often and how does the company measure its culture of compliance?
+Does the company review and adapt its compliance program based upon lessons learned from its own misconduct and/or that of other companies facing similar risks?
+If the company is using new technologies such as AI in its commercial operations or compliance program, is the company monitoring and testing the technologies so that it can evaluate whether they are functioning as intended and consistent with the company's code of conduct?
+How quickly can the company detect and correct decisions made by AI or other new technologies that are inconsistent with the company's values?
+Measurement - How and how often does the company measure the success and effectiveness of its compliance program?
+Culture of Compliance - How and how often does the company measure its culture of compliance?
+How does the company's hiring and incentive structure reinforce its commitment to ethical culture?
 Does the company seek input from all levels of employees to determine whether they perceive senior and middle management's commitment to compliance?
 What steps has the company taken in response to its measurement of the compliance culture?